-Success of Repair • Well-documented successful performance in the laboratory and in the field.
+Success of Repair Well-documented successful performance in the laboratory and in the field.
 Significant increase in fatigue resistance or significant reduction of risk of fracture. • Documented successful performance in the laboratory or in the field showing moderate fatigue resistance enhancement or reduction of risk of fracture.
-0 Unknown or unproven long-term success or documented poor performance 0 Unknown or unproven long-term success or documented poor performance
+0 Unknown or unproven long-term success or documented poor performance